 As most types of writing, the purpose of academic writing is to communicate the thoughts and ideas you have in your head to a piece of paper.
 Writing for the academe is writing for education.
 As a student, you don’t just write to express, you write to inform an audience or the academic community in general.
 Your writing is the only way into which your professors can see your thoughts.
 It is therefore important for you to learn how to write in a way that the reader can understand the message right away with clear points stated, and read through the whole article just to find its meaning or what it is you’re trying to convey.
-You may also see Free Outline Templates.
+You may also see proposal samples.

 A well-written academic paper lets the writer’s thoughts and arguments show through.
 Having a paper that’s too wordy but turns out to be a whole page of nonsense drivel failing to make a point drive’s one’s ability to understand into a mudslide either because of confusion or that there is no message to understand at all.
 Writing like that would find your paper all the way to the trash where the professor or marker thinks it belongs.
 According to Arthur Schopenhauer “He who writes carelessly confesses thereby at the very outset that he does not attach much importance to his own thoughts.”

 If your writing is muddy then it would give the reader the impression that your mind is having a hard time with thought processing, that they’re also muddy.
 The best way through being able to write a product of clear thinking is writing an outline first.
-But you won’t have an outline to write if you haven’t chosen a topic, so your first task is choosing what topic to write about so that you can create a proposal about it later.
+But you won’t have an outline to write if you haven’t chosen a topic, so your first task is choosing what topic to write about so that you can create a proposal outline about it later.
 You may also see Research Project Proposal Outline Templates.